 Intake Fee: 8hrs or less – no cost; 9-59hrs – $30; 60-100hrs – $50; 101-150hrs – $75; 151+ hrs – $100

 A structured and supervised means for youth to complete community service hours, who are court-ordered to do so.
-Projects are community-based and occur throughout the Region in each locality, though the primary activity is litter control.
+Projects are community-based and occur throughout the Region in each locality.
 CSW sites are rotated among the three main localities.
 Placement opportunities may be available on a case-by-case basis.

 Restorative Justice Program